celeritas-project/cuda-test-snippets/view-vs-ref/README.md

 There appears to be no abstraction penalty for using a "reference" that embeds the thread ID as compared to a direct view.
 In fact, because pulling data into the reference may reduce the chance of having to re-access global memory, it can be "safer", as the initial implementation of both ref and view here showed that it  was easy to increase the number of memory accesses unintentionally.

+Additionally, storing extra but unused data in a view is fine, as it increases the constant memory usage but does not affect the register usage.

 The overall conclusion is that it's not necessary to worry about interacting with the view plus thread index at every step in the process.
 Dealing with thread-local references improves abstraction with no potential performance penalty.